How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 Place the container on a heated mat or in a warm corner of your house, and cover it with a clear plastic dome.
 This will help speed up the seed-starting germination process.

-Keep the strawflower seeds in a light and bright space such as a greenhouse or sunroom.
+Keep the strawflower seeds in a light, bright space, such as a greenhouse or sunroom.
 If you don’t have that option, keep the seedlings under a grow light that is on for 16 hours a day.

 Continue to check the soil moistness every 2-3 days.
 Bottom water again as needed.